jprzywoski/python-reference/source/docs/str/rpartition.rst

 **str**. *rpartition(sep)*

 *sep*
     Required.
 Separator for the returned tuple.
-If the separator is not found, partition returns a 3-tuple containing the string itself, followed by two empty strings.
+If the separator is not found, partition returns a 3-tuple containing two empty strings, followed by the string itself.

 Return Value
 ------------